hyuk81/custom-docker-mgmt/README.md

 - Follow PEP 8 style guide
 - Add docstrings for new functions
-- Update tests for new features
+- Maintain proper error handling
-- Keep commits atomic and well-documented
+- Keep user interaction consistent
+- Preserve data safety features

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Docker CLI for inspiration
-- Rich library for terminal UI
-- Textual library for file browsing
-- Typer for command-line interface